unixsam/cv/README.md

 # Ben Bowler

-Web Geek
+Technical Architect

-## ProfileI building cutting edge web apps and get them to users.
+## ProfileI work with technology to create sites,apps and content and get it to users.
 I write simple, modern PHP, Javascript, (X)HTML and CSS and know my way around MySQL databases.
 I love being creative with technology to solve real world problems.
-I like listening to music, playing the drums, riding my bike and flying.## Skills / Knowledge#### Programming * 5 years experience in clean, compliant (X)HTML, CSS,  Javascript and JQuery. * 3 years experience in Object-Oriented and MVC PHP with MySQL. * Experience using and building on Wordpress, Moodle and Codeigniter. * Experience in both SVN and git for managing projects in teams. * Experience running scalable hosting platforms; EC2, WHM & Linux Servers. * Basic understanding of Python and Ruby. * Basic understanding of Redis and MongoDB NoSQL databases.
+I like listening to music, playing the drums, riding my bike and flying.## Skills / Knowledge#### Programming * 7 years experience in clean, compliant (X)HTML, CSS,  Javascript and JQuery. * 5 years experience in Object-Oriented and MVC PHP with MySQL. * Experience using and building on Wordpress, Moodle and Codeigniter. * Experience in both SVN and git for managing projects in teams. * Experience running scalable hosting platforms; EC2, WHM & Linux Servers. * Experiance in agile/scrum. * Basic understanding of Python and Ruby. * Basic understanding of Redis and MongoDB NoSQL databases.
+#### Live Streaming/Video

-#### Marketing * Understanding of analytics and how to use them to inform design, development and marketing. * Experience in running CPM marketing campaigns.#### Music
+ * 2 years experience running #### Marketing * Understanding of analytics and how to use them to inform design, development and marketing. * Experience in running CPM marketing campaigns.#### Music
- * Experience setting up a label and managing royalties through PRS.
+ * Experience setting up a label and managing royalties through PRS/PPL.
 ## Portfolio / Experience
 #### UKF Music
 ##### Technical Architect - HTML/PHP/JS - 2010-DateDeveloping from all the work as a contractor for AEI Media I was hired full time as technical lead for UKF.
-Building a ticketing portal at ukflive.com as the core my job is to build on UKF’s brand on the web.
-I’m running the development team of 2 developers with a marketing manager.#### AEI Media
+Building a media site www.ukfmusic.com and a ticketing portal www.ukflive.com.
+The core my job was to build UKF’s brand on the web.
+I’m running the development team of 2 developers with a marketing manager.
+My other responsibilities include running weekly studio and club live streams and editing and uploading the resulting video.#### AEI Media
 ##### Web Developer and Consultant - HTML/PHP/JS - 2010-2011As a contractor I was building live streaming interfaces, reporting dashboards, an SMS text in system, podcast feed generator and the company website to name just a few.#### FB Music & Media
 ##### Intensive internship - Marketing/PRS - 2010For a solid week I worked ate and drummed with FB Music & Media.
 We covered starting a label beginning to end, collecting royalties on releases as well as building an artists marketing strategy.